paulcheeba/window-controls-next/README.md

 ### Pin
 Pin a sheet so it stays available on the taskbar and can optionally be restored across sessions.
+- Pinned sheet header appearance is configurable, including header overlay color that also affects the taskbar button color.

 <img width="805" height="44" alt="image" src="https://github.com/user-attachments/assets/19cd7f53-4f20-4e3d-8917-0b85c2166f8e" />